yogika/yogika/README.md

 I’m passionate about data, technology, and building real-world solutions using Python, machine learning, and data visualization.

-Alongside my studies, I’m also **learning German (A1 level)** to better integrate and communicate while living and working in Germany.
+Alongside my studies, I’m also **learning German** to better integrate and communicate while living and working in Germany.

 📚 Currently learning:
 - Machine Learning